swcarpentry/git-novice/_episodes/06-ignore.md

 ~~~
 {: .output}

-These patterns tell Git to ignore any file whose name ends in `.dat`
+The text in the `.gitignore` file is telling Git to ignore any file whose name ends in `.dat`
 and everything in the `results` directory.
 (If any of these files were already being tracked,
 Git would continue to track them.)